triposat/Marvin-Assistant/README.md

     ```
 - ### Search on Wikipedia:<a name="wiki"></a>
-  - It will first ask the user for input, and with the help of the ***Wikipedia*** module, it performs all the operations.
+  - Here's how it works:

+First, it asks the user to enter something they want to search for on Wikipedia.
+Using the Wikipedia module, it checks if the input exists on Wikipedia.
+If it does, it tries to get a summary of the topic using relevant keywords.
+If the input is not found on Wikipedia, it suggests some alternative keywords to search for.

     ```python
     Test_string = input(placeholder="Wikipedia Search", required=True)
     ```